tombenke/py-12f-common/README.md

 For further information read [the documentation](https://tombenke.github.io/py-12f-common/).

 ### Health check
-Health check is a web service running on localhost, on the configured port and can be called with `GET` on `/health` endpoint.
+Health check is a web service running on localhost, on the configured port and can be called with HTTP GET request on `/health` endpoint.
 It is responsible for providing information about the application state.

 It complies with the Kubernetes health check guidelines.
 The response is compiled according to [Health Check Response Format for HTTP APIs](https://datatracker.ietf.org/doc/html/draft-inadarei-api-health-check-06).